Vasie1337/Cheat-Loader/README.md

 Handles the **client** login, the keys, expiration and the panel creating/deleting keys.
 Code needs to be fixed & cleaned.

 **Panel(Windows):**
-Just create and delete keys.
+Just to create and delete keys.

-This is just a small project I work on sometimes, and I know that there are a lot of improvements possible ;)